-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 Heavy Vehicle Rescue

 Objective: This course is designed for the rescuer to become familiar with vehicle extrication with bigger vehicles.
 This class covers incidents dealing with large truck and school bus extrication.